 Whenever an existing system is cleaned, a few leaks may be discovered.
 The presence of the proper maintenance people and equipment during cleaning will result in a much smoother operation.

-INSTALLATION OF JEFFCOOL® E100 COOLANT
+INSTALLATION OF JEFFCOOL® E100 INHIBITED ETHYLENE GLYCOL(S)

 SYSTEM DILUTION CONCENTRATIONS